plugsy/core/README.md

 - Display the status of the containers
   - Will also show the status of children containers, see [children](#children)
 - Ability to add a link to each of the containers
+- Websocket connections for updates every 5 seconds
+  - Currently relies on the system clocks of both machines not being out (Will fix in the future)

 ## Getting started